 In contrast to many UK bases, Weston-super-Mare was conceived and developed by the local Council to promote business and tourism in 1935, rather than in response to the RAF

 expansion programme in advance of WWII.
 The airfield opened as a commercial concern in 1936.
 The RAF established an Elementary Flying Training School soon after the start of the war and a shadow aircraft factory was set up by the Bristol Aeroplane Company

-In 1978, the embryonic British Rotorcraft Museum acquired premises on the airfield at Weston-super-Mare and after 1981 when it became a company, its growth has continued.
+In 1978, the embryonic British Rotorcraft Museum acquired premises at the south eastern side of the airfield at Weston-super-Mare and after 1981 when it became a company, its growth has continued.
 Renamed the International Helicopter Museum in 1988, it undertakes preservation work and displays a stunning array of helicopters in its refurbished and expanded buildings.
 In 1991, the first International Helidays towards the end of July, was organised by the Museum and held on the seafront